andreasfott/Clustering-Dimensionality-Reduction-in-Image-Data/README.md

-📌 Project Title:
-Machine Learning for Clustering & Dimensionality Reduction in Hyperspectral and Remote Sensing Images
+# 🖼️ Clustering and Dimensionality Reduction in Image Data

-🔍 Objective
-The primary goal of this project is to analyze and cluster image data using machine learning techniques, comparing different methods to assess their effectiveness.
-Specifically, it involves:
+This project explores machine learning techniques for clustering and dimensionality reduction applied to hyperspectral and remote sensing images.
+The primary objective is to analyze and cluster image data using various methods, assessing their effectiveness and comparing results.

-Clustering Methods: K-Means and Fuzzy C-Means.
-Dimensionality Reduction: Principal Component Analysis (PCA).
+## 🎯 Objectives

+- **Clustering Methods**: Implement and compare **K-Means** and **Fuzzy C-Means** algorithms.
+- **Dimensionality Reduction**: Apply **Principal Component Analysis (PCA)** to reduce the dimensionality of hyperspectral images.
-Feature Extraction: Using a pre-trained Convolutional Neural Network (CNN) to extract image features.
+- **Feature Extraction**: Utilize a pre-trained **Convolutional Neural Network (CNN)** to extract features from remote sensing images for clustering purposes.

-🏗 Project Structure
+## 🗂️ Project Structure

-Part 1: Hyperspectral Image Analysis
+1. **Part 1: Hyperspectral Image Analysis**
-Apply K-Means and Fuzzy C-Means clustering.
+   - **Clustering**: Apply K-Means and Fuzzy C-Means algorithms to hyperspectral images.
-Reduce dimensionality using PCA.
+   - **Dimensionality Reduction**: Use PCA to reduce image dimensionality.
-Analyze the effectiveness of clustering in the reduced space.
+   - **Evaluation**: Assess clustering effectiveness in the reduced dimensional space.

-Part 2: Remote Sensing Image Analysis
+2. **Part 2: Remote Sensing Image Analysis**
-Work with remote sensing data.
-Extract image features using a pre-trained CNN.
+   - **Feature Extraction**: Employ a pre-trained CNN to extract features from remote sensing images.
-Compare clustering results using CNN-based features vs. raw pixel values.
+   - **Clustering**: Perform clustering on extracted features and compare results with clustering based on raw pixel values.

-🛠 Tools & Technologies
+## 🛠️ Tools & Technologies

-Python 🐍
+- **Programming Language**: Python
+- **Libraries**:
+  - Data Manipulation: `numpy`, `pandas`
+  - Visualization: `matplotlib`
+  - Machine Learning: `scikit-learn`
-Libraries: numpy, pandas, matplotlib, seaborn, scikit-learn, scipy Deep Learning Framework: TensorFlow or PyTorch (for CNN feature extraction) 📊 Expected Results
+  - Deep Learning: `tensorflow` or `pytorch` (for CNN feature extraction)
-Evaluation of clustering quality on hyperspectral and remote sensing data.
-Understanding the impact of dimensionality reduction on clustering.
-Comparison of clustering results using raw pixels vs. CNN-extracted features.